ircdocs/modern-irc/index.md

 The `TOPICLEN` parameter indicates the maximum length of a topic that a client may set on a channel.
 Channels on the network MAY have topics with longer lengths than this.

-The value MUST be specified and MUST be a positive integer.
+The value MUST be specified and MUST be a positive integer. `307` is the typical value for this parameter advertised by servers today.

 Examples: